Good Kid, M.A.A.D City: Accolades

 Good Kid, M.A.A.D City appeared on several year-end top albums lists by music critics.
 It was named the best album of 2012 by BBC, Complex, Fact, New York and Pitchfork.
 The album was also ranked number two by Billboard, the Chicago Tribune, MTV, Spin and Time, number four by Filter, Jon Pareles of The New York Times and Ann Powers of NPR, number five by The Guardian, number six by Rolling Stone and number eight by Entertainment Weekly.
-In December 2012, Complex also named Good Kid, M.A.A.D City one of the 25 classic hip hop albums of the previous 10 years.
+In December 2012, Complex also named Good Kid, M.A.A.D City one of the 25 classic hip-hop albums of the previous 10 years.
 Complex also ranked its album cover as the best of 2012, while Pitchfork included it on its list of the 20 best album covers of the year.
 In April 2013, Vibe placed the album at number 19 on its "The Greatest 50 Albums Since '93" list.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

-In October 2013, Complex named it the second best hip hop album of the last five years.
+In October 2013, Complex named it the second best hip-hop album of the last five years.
 Also in 2013, Rolling Stone placed the album at 86 on its "The 100 Best Debut Albums of All Time" list.
 The album was ranked number two of "The 100 Best Albums of the Decade So Far (2010-2014)", a list published by Pitchfork in August 2014 and number five of "The 20 Best Albums of the 2010s (so far)", a list published by Billboard in January 2015.
-According to Acclaimed Music, a site which aggregates hundreds of critics' lists from around the world into all-time rankings, the album is the second-most acclaimed of 2012, the ninth-most acclaimed of the 2010s, and the 128th most acclaimed album of all time.
-In 2020, the album was ranked at 115 on Rolling Stones 500 Greatest Albums of All Time list.
+In 2020 and 2023, the album was ranked at 115 on Rolling Stone's "500 Greatest Albums of All Time" list.
 In 2022, it was ranked number one on Rolling Stone's "50 Greatest Concept Albums of All Time" list.
+In 2024, Paste ranked Good Kid, M.A.A.D City number 72 on its list of "The 300 Greatest Albums of All Time".
+In 2025, the album was ranked at six on Rolling Stone's "Best Albums of the 21st Century So Far" list.

 The album was nominated for Top Rap Album at the 2013 Billboard Music Awards and the 2013 American Music Awards, and won the award for Album of the Year at the 2013 BET Hip Hop Awards.
-Good Kid M.A.A.D City earned Lamar five Grammy Award nominations at the 56th Grammy Awards, for Album of The Year, Best Rap Album, Best New Artist, Best Rap/Sung Performance for "Now or Never" with Mary J. Blige, and Best Rap Performance for "Swimming Pools (Drank)".
-Its loss of the Best Rap Album award to Macklemore & Ryan Lewis' The Heist and was dubbed an "infamous snub" by Rolling Stone's Andre Gee.
+Good Kid M.A.A.D City earned Lamar four Grammy Award nominations at the 56th Grammy Awards, for Album of The Year, Best Rap Album, Best Rap/Sung Performance for "Now or Never" with Mary J. Blige, and Best Rap Performance for "Swimming Pools (Drank)".
+Its loss of the Best Rap Album award to Macklemore & Ryan Lewis' The Heist was dubbed an "infamous snub" by Rolling Stone's Andre Gee.
 Macklemore himself deemed the loss a robbery and apologized to Lamar via iMessage.